Running Across Nodes

 $ dragon --nodes 2 p2p_lat.py --iterations 100 --lg_max_message_size 12 --dragon

-To use SSH launch, the following configuration options must be provided on the dragon
+To use the DragonRun WLM, the following options must be provided on the dragon launcher command line:

 The